MolSSI/QCFractal/docs/qcportal/source/collection-tasks.rst

         # {('energy', 'psi4', 'b3lyp', 'def2-svp', 'scf_default'),
         # ('energy', 'psi4', 'hf', 'sto-3g', 'scf_default')}

-For further examples on how to interact with collections hosted on QCArchive see the `QCArchive examples <https://qcarchive.molssi.org/examples/>`_.
+For further examples on how to interact with dataset collections hosted on QCArchive see the `QCArchive examples <https://qcarchive.molssi.org/examples/>`_.